 Call your pediatrician for:

-- breathing issues during sleep — snoring with pauses, gasping
+- breathing issues during sleep, such as snoring with pauses or gasping

 - frequent wakings with pain signs (ear-tugging, fever, crying in pain)